GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 - Step 2: Launch Cloud Shell in Console
   !["Image of Cloud Shell Console highlighting an icon with a greater-than and underscore"](Readme/CloudShell.png)

-- Step 3: Login with an account that has persmissions to the projects containing SQL VMs
+- Step 3: Login with an account that has permissions to the projects containing SQL VMs
   ```
   gcloud auth login
   ```